-In this tutorial we will show you how to install and configuration of ExpressJS on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of ExpressJS on your CentOS 7 server.
 For those of you who didn’t know, Express is a NodeJS web application framework.
-It provides robust set of features and can be used for building single-page, multi-page as well as hybrid web-based applications.
+It provides a robust set of features and can be used for building single-page, multi-page as well as hybrid web-based applications.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step by step installation ExpressJS on CentOS 7 server.